RVshare.com

 • Mileage: It's 94.8 miles between the two cities.

-• Fun Fact: Shell rings, which are mounds of shells in a doughnut shape measuring on average 160 feet across and 4 or 5 feet high, are a common archaeological feature along this stretch of South Carolina coastline.
+• Fun fact: Shell rings, which are mounds of shells in a doughnut shape measuring on average 160 feet across and 4 or 5 feet high, are a common archaeological feature along this stretch of South Carolina coastline.

-Top RV Rentals in Charleston, South Carolina
+Top RV Rentals Near Charleston, South Carolina

-Nearby National Parks
+National Parks

 Although there are no national parks along the short stretch from Charleston to Myrtle Beach, you can check the national parks guide on RVshare.
 Here, you can find national parks within a few hours of the route on your Charleston to Myrtle Beach RV road trip.